 Rather than compare the programs to decide which you should use, let’s take a look at why you would want to have both at your disposal.
 Then you can choose whichever has a shorter line when you arrive at the Customs and Border Protection checkpoint.

 Global Entry is significantly more difficult to get approved for.
-It requires an extensive online application, $100 application fee, background check, and an in-person interview.
+It requires an extensive online application, a $100 application fee, background check, and an in-person interview.
 Once approved, you have to reapply and pay the fee every 5 years.

 The extra hassle of signing up does get you a few more perks though.
 With Global Entry, you get the added benefit of TSA Pre-Check to help you breeze through security at the beginning of your trip.